 Two of the most popular web browsers have been compromised on day one of the conference.
-Both Microsoft’s Internet Explorer and Mozilla’s Firefox web browser were compromised on that day meaning that security vulnerabilities exist that have not been patched in the latest versions of the web browsers.
+Both Microsoft's Internet Explorer and Mozilla's Firefox web browser were compromised on that day.
+This means basically that both browsers are vulnerable to security issues that have not been patched yet.

-No security researcher even tried to exploit the Google Chrome web browser which many attribute to its sandboxing.
-Apple’s Safari browser was exploited as well and the Opera web browser, was once again, not even included in the contest.
+No security researcher even tried to exploit the Google Chrome web browser which many attributed to its sandboxing mechanism which isolates content and the browser core.
+Apple's Safari browser was exploited as well and the Opera web browser, was once again, not even included in the contest.

 why leave out Safari in the title.